 If you use Facebook Pixel, you must comply with the GDPR.

 Some companies that don’t do any (or much) business in the European Union may opt not to put parameters in place to ensure that they are compliant with the EU’s new regulations.
 But those who use Facebook Pixel don’t have that choice.
-For those who don’t know what Facebook Pixel is (or who may be using it without knowing what it is called), pixel is a code places on a website that helps track conversions from Facebook ads, optimize ads based on collected data, build targeted audiences for future ads, and remarket to qualified leads—people who have already taken action on a website.
+For those who don’t know what Facebook Pixel is (or who may be using it without knowing what it is called), pixel is a code placed on a website that helps track conversions from Facebook ads, optimize ads based on collected data, build targeted audiences for future ads, and remarket to qualified leads—people who have already taken action on a website.
 Every company that uses the Facebook Pixel program must comply with the GDPR – even if it’s just on the off chance that someone from the EU may visit the site.

 If you use Facebook Lead Generation Ads, transparency is paramount.